tppham/android-secure-s3-sync/README.txt

    - make a list of local account providers we will synch for!
      - need a gui list of account names and types report any errors to user
+ - need to catch account deletion somehow!
+   - cleanup the local storage we used to capture "last" data

  - make sure that metachars cant be entered into account names!
  - check out bug where synching to multiple synch accounts